 If you find you absolutely must get one, commit to paying it off as quickly as possible.
 It’s also a good idea to build an emergency fund to rely on rather than using your credit card for cash.

-By creating a strong buffer of cash, you’ll save yourself a lot of time, money, and worry in the long run.
-A cash advance is a good backup to have, but don’t rely on it for every financial emergency that pops up.
+Maintaining a strong buffer of cash can save you a significant amount of time, money, and stress in the long run.
+While it can be useful to have a cash advance as a backup option, you don’t want to have to rely on it as a solution for every financial emergency that arises.